Swiss Mistress Sourdough

 Swiss Miss Sourdough Starters

-Choose from our signature Fresh-Liquid starter for fast results (ready to bake in 2–3 days) or our Dried starter for long-term storage and building a culture from scratch.
-Both are crafted from our heritage Swiss starter “Marissa” and can be used to make sourdough bread, bagels, pizza dough, and more.
+Choose from our signature Fresh-Liquid starter for fast results (ready to bake in 2–3 days) She is crafted from our heritage Swiss starter “Marissa” and can be used to make sourdough bread, bagels, pizza dough, and more.
+You can purchase our Swiss Mistress Sourdough here: https://tinyurl.com/SwissMistress

 Sourdough Starter Fresh Liquid